housecurve/housecurve.github.io/docs/appnotes/minidsp.md

 In this application note, we will demonstrate room correction using HouseCurve and a miniDSP processor.

 For an introduction to room correction please read the [overview](https://www.minidsp.com/applications/digital-room-correction/161-digital-room-correction).
-To learn more about taking measurements with HouseCurve please see the usage [documentation](../usage/USAGE.md).
+To learn more about HouseCurve please see the usage [documentation](../usage/USAGE.md).

 ## What you need

 * A miniDSP processor connected to your audio system.
-* Plug-in software to configure the miniDSP processor.
+* miniDSP [Device Console](https://docs.minidsp.com/getting-started/device-console.html) software to configure processor.
 * An iPhone or iPad with HouseCurve installed on it.

 HouseCurve achieves reasonable measurement accuracy with the built in iPhone or iPad microphones (cases may interfere with microphone).